FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Related Work

 Similar to FORGE, other works have proposed to use a force-threshold \cite{beltran2020variable, martin2019variable, hebecker2021aim}.
 These works have a fixed threshold during training which is often very large to primarily prevent damage (e.g., $40N$).
 However, especially with small parts, slip can occur with much lower contact forces.
 Most similar to FORGE, \cite{beltran2020variable} introduces a method to specify the \emph{desired} interaction force at deployment time.

-Most prior works focus on insertion-style tasks.
+Most prior work focus on insertion-style tasks.
 We show how the combined application of a force-threshold and dynamics randomization can lead to robust sim-to-real transfer for a range of tasks, including the complicated nut-threading task.
-Prior work on sim-to-real for nut-threading \cite{son_sim--real_2020} focuses on large parts ($M48$ nuts) that were fixed to the gripper.
-In addition, we show these techniques are applicable for sim-to-real transfer of early termination procedures.
+Prior work on sim-to-real for nut-threading \cite{son_sim--real_2020} focused on large parts ($M48$ nuts) that were fixed to the gripper.
+In addition, we show these techniques are applicable for sim-to-real transfer of success prediction.

-\textbf{Early-Termination:} Previous \emph{sim-to-real} approaches execute policies for a fixed duration \cite{tang2023industreal}.
+\textbf{Success Prediction:} Previous \emph{sim-to-real} approaches execute policies for a fixed duration \cite{tang2023industreal}.
 Instead, we would like to terminate once success is achieved.
 For some tasks, success can be manually specified from sensor data \cite{pinto2016supersizing,wen2022you}.
 For others, a classifier can be learned from visual data \cite{su2018learning, fu2018variational}.
 However, for contact-rich tasks, visual and proprioceptive data alone may be insufficient to determine success \cite{5584452}.
 In such cases, the robot can execute actions to verify success \cite{kroemer2021review}.
 Previous work learns a separate policy to check success \emph{after} task execution \cite{huang2022training}.
 Instead, we jointly trained a policy to predict success \textit{during} task execution.